superfly/docs/reference/metrics.html.md

 ### MetricsQL

 Prometheus queries are typically based on the [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) query language.
-Prometheus on Fly queries use VictoriaMetrics [MetricsQL](https://docs.victoriametrics.com/MetricsQL.html), a backwards-compatible query language that fixes user experience issues and adds useful features and functions on top of PromQL.
+Prometheus on Fly.io queries use VictoriaMetrics [MetricsQL](https://docs.victoriametrics.com/MetricsQL.html), a backwards-compatible query language that fixes user experience issues and adds useful features and functions on top of PromQL.